MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ### View results

 Your Simulation is done!
 The results page will show business critical KPIs and trends associated with the simulation you ran.
-You will notice the numbers are presented with "lower and upper bounds".
+You'll notice the numbers are presented with "lower and upper bounds".
 This is because the results are based on a single simulation, run over and over again to produce a wide range of potential results.
 This "Monte Carlo method" will often provide an accurate approximation of an actual future result (expected result).
-The "main" number on the KPIs is the expected result, and the uppper and lower bounds provide the min and max numbers from all the potential results.
+The "main" number on the KPIs is the expected result, and the upper and lower bounds provide the min and max numbers from all the potential results.

 ![Sims results](media/sims_results.png)